caracara6/get_moving/README.md

 ## Technologies Used

 * HTML5 (HyperText Markup Language)
-> * Created web app framework
+    * Created web app framework

 * CSS (Cascading Style Sheets)
-> * Used to style the elements of the app
+    * Used to style the elements of the app

 * [Bootstrap 5.1](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-> * Used to create main components such as results display and buttons, and to direct layout with grid system
+    * Used to create main components such as results display and buttons, and to direct layout with grid system

 * Javascript
-> * Used for dynamic action and more user interaction
+    * Used for dynamic action and more user interaction

 * [Leaflet](https://leafletjs.com/)
-> * Used to create the map feature
+    * Used to create the map feature

 * [Leaflet Cluster](https://github.com/Leaflet/Leaflet.markercluster)
-> * Clustering plugin for leaflet
+    * Clustering plugin for leaflet

 * [Mapbox](https://www.mapbox.com/)
-> * Used to provide tile layers on map
+    * Used to provide tile layers on map

 * [Foursquare API](https://developer.foursquare.com/)
-> * Access to data
+    * Access to data

 * [Axios](https://www.npmjs.com/package/axios)
-> * HTTP Client for browser
+    * HTTP Client for browser

 * [Font Awesome](https://fontawesome.com/)
-> * Used free icons in navbar
+    * Used free icons in navbar

 * [diagrams.net](https://app.diagrams.net/)
-> * Used to draw UI/UX Structure flowchart
+    * Used to draw UI/UX Structure flowchart

 ## Deployment

+The web app is hosted on [GitHub Pages](https://pages.github.com/)

 ## Attribution